sfragkoul/sfragkoul.github.io/pages/CV.md

 ### TEACHING
 <p style="margin-bottom:15px"></p>

+- 28/11/2022 - 1/12/2022 	**WES / WGS data analysis**, Institute of Molecular Genetics and Genetic Engineering (IMGGE), Beograd, Serbia

+   A training school in bioinformatics which focused on Structure of germline small variant calling, larger variant calling – CNV pipeline, Genome Wide Association Studies and Common Workflow Language and Docker.
+The pipeline which I taught was that of somatic copy number variation calling.

-- 03/2021 	**Introduction to Python**, Aristotle University of Thessaloniki
+- 03/2021 	**Introduction to Python**, Aristotle University of Thessaloniki, Virtual Event

    A crash course, taught voluntarily, which consisted of six teaching hours, for 4th year students, at the Physics Department, who attended *“Numerical Analysis”*.
 The libraries of NumPy and Matplotlib were also studied.
 [Course Materials](https://github.com/sfragkoul/Python_Intro)